GSA-TTS/ai.gov/docs/adr/0007-console-architecture-decisions.md

 - Technology divergence

-Can optimize each app for its specific use case
+Can optimize each app for its specific use case.

-While there are many benefits, there are certain downsides that were considered like development overhead with duplicate configuration and boilerplate, and authentication complexity.